 Country Stores 16: Windham's Gro., Caile, Mississippi

-Photographs taken with a Rolleiflex 3.5E with 75mm ƒ/3.5 Schneider Xenotar lens using Kodak Panatomic-X film.
-I scanned the negatives with a Minolta Scan Multi medium format film scanner using Silverfast Ai software.
+I took these photographs with a Rolleiflex 3.5E with 75mm ƒ/3.5 Schneider Xenotar lens using Kodak Panatomic-X film.
+I scanned the negatives with my Minolta Scan Multi medium format film scanner using Silverfast Ai software.

 Tuesday, June 20, 2017